Connected Energy

 Using a clear risk-rating framework, we provide a consolidated Governance and Employment Risk Profile, highlighting immediate priorities, systemic weaknesses, and areas of assurance.

-You receive practical, prioritised recommendations and a clear view of your organisation’s ability to deliver strategy safely and recommendations for next steps.
+You receive practical, prioritised recommendations and a clear view of your organisation’s ability to deliver strategy safely, manage employment risk, and take appropriate next steps.

-The Employment Rights Act 2025 changes are approaching quickly.
-Reviewing compliance now puts you in control and allows change at a manageable pace.
+The Employment Rights Act 2025 changes are now underway.
+Reviewing compliance now gives you clarity, control, and the ability to take practical action at a manageable pace.

-If you’d like us to audit your current practices and guide you through the upcoming changes, we’re here to help.
+If you’d like us to review your current practices and help you respond to the changes, we’re here to help.
 Fill in our quick contact form to arrange a call back, or book a discovery call using the button below.

 A proactive compliance review helps your business to:

-For SMEs in particular, preparation is not just about legal protection — it supports a stable, engaged workforce and avoids unnecessary time and cost later.
+For SMEs in particular, compliance is not just about legal protection — it supports a stable, engaged workforce and helps avoid unnecessary time, cost, and disruption.

-Understanding how these changes interact with your current framework is essential to staying compliant.
+Understanding how these changes interact with your current employment framework is essential to maintaining compliance and managing risk.

-Our audit provides a clear, practical view of where your business stands today — and what needs to change ahead of the 2026-2027 changes.
+Our audit provides a clear, practical view of where your business stands today, what needs to change, and how to manage risk as the Employment Rights Act 2025 reforms take effect.

 What we assess